 Local businesses offered fully-funded places on innovation and leadership programme

-Keele University’s Mercia Centre for Innovation Leadership is offering Stoke-on-Trent and Staffordshire-based business leaders and entrepreneurs the chance to take part on its six month development programme, designed to hone innovation and leadership skills.
+Keele University’s Innovation Leadership is offering Stoke-on-Trent and Staffordshire-based business leaders and entrepreneurs the chance to take part on its six month development programme, designed to hone innovation and leadership skills.

 Over the course of six months, the prestigious programme will provide coaching, advice, guidance and support from guest speakers, experienced professionals and respected academics to help equip local businesses for future challenges.